CHAPTER 6 - TRANSPORT AND KINETICS

 Figure: Second Order Reaction: A + A --> P

 Note that just from a plot of A vs t, it would be difficult to distinguish a first from second order reaction.
 If the plots were superimposed, you would observe that at the same concentration of A (10 for example as in the linked plots), the vo of a first order reaction would be proportional to 10 but for a second order reaction to 102 or 100.
 Therefore, the second order reaction is faster (assuming similarity in the relative magnitude of the rate constants) as indicated by the steeper negative slope of the curve.
 However, at low A (0.1 example), the vo of a first order reaction would be proportional to 0.1 but for a second order reaction to 0.12 or 0.01.
-Therefore, the second order reaction is slower.
+Therefore, at low A, the second order reaction is slower.

 Reversible First Order Reactions